cfengine/documentation/reference/promise-types/reports.markdown

 [%CFEngine_include_example(reports.cf)%]

-{% comment %} TODO: Should link to a page that describes all cfengine output here where we explain that output from reports type promises are prefixed with the letter R. {% endcomment %}
+{% comment %} TODO: Should link to a page that describes all CFEngine output here where we explain that output from reports type promises are prefixed with the letter R. {% endcomment %}